 Capital One Miles Transfer Partners

-There are 15 current airline partners (but zero hotel partners).
+There are 15 current airline partners and two new hotel partners (ALL and Wyndham Rewards).
 Hopefully, that list will continue to grow.
 Below are the current partners and the usual amount of time it takes to transfer Capital One miles.

 - Aeromexico.
 Instant